-In an effort to increase attachment security, on November 8th, 2022 Airtable will be incorporating expiring links functionality.
+On November 8, 2022, Airtable will improve the security of our attachment URLs by incorporating an expiring links functionality across our product surface areas.
 That means when you share attachments stored in Airtable via URL with external colleagues the link you provide them will expire after a couple of hours.
 Read on to learn more about how to prepare for the upcoming changes.

 This change does not affect the following:

 - Google Drive, Box, or other 3rd party attachment storage services

 Currently, Airtable attachments include a static URL where the attachment can be publicly accessed via a web browser.
 These links never expire and could be accessed by anyone who obtains the attachment’s link.
 This presents a potential security risk for any files that contain sensitive information.
 For that reason, we are introducing expiring public-accessible attachment links.
 This improvement will result in the following changes: